MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 </mi-tab-panel>
 </mi-tabs>

 Now we will start implementing the CiscoDNA position provider.
 Create a class called `CiscoDNAPositionProvider` that implements the `PositionProvider` interface from the MapsIndoors SDK.
-Then create a constructor that takes a context, as well as a String named `tenantId`.
+Then create a constructor that takes a `Context`, as well as a String named `tenantId`.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>